Skip to content

 ON A VERY PERSONAL NOTE...

 For me, Def Leppard was not just another rock band.
 My connection with the band went way back, prior to my time at Simmons.
-In fact, I was a Phil Collen fan when he was in Girl and for a while in like 1981 (or '82), I had Pete Willis' famous white Hamer guitar as, while a student, a mate of mine lived in a flat above the Def Leppard crew.
+In fact, I was a Phil Collen fan when he was in Girl and for a brief period in like 1981 (or '82), I had Pete Willis' famous white Hamer guitar as, while a student, a mate of mine lived in a flat above the Def Leppard crew.

 Neil had multiple sclerosis and sadly passed away many, many years ago.
 As for Pete Willis' Hamer, who knows what happened to that! 😢